nova-model/nova-tutorial/episodes/05-Working-with-Trame.md

 Layouts are responsible for arraging your content in a consistent manner.
 In Trame, a layout consists of multiple "slots".
 A slot is a section of the page to which you can add content.

 `nova-trame` provides a basic layout and theme that you can access via the `ThemedApp` class.
-The template app will setup your main view class to inherit from `ThemedApp` already, so let's look at how the layout is defined and how we can add content to slots.
+The template app will setup your main view class to inherit from `ThemedApp` already, so let\'s look at how the layout is defined and how we can add content to slots.

 **1. `nova_tutorial/views/main.py`:**